Fort Wainwright: Hangar 6

 In June, 2006, civilian construction workers at Aircraft Maintenance Hangar No. 6 – known by the Corps of Engineers to be a designated Hazardous Waste Accumulation point – were overcome by fumes described as "pungent, chalky and metallic tasting" and suffered nausea, headaches and other symptoms.
 A state health report concluded that "an unknown, volatile chemical likely caused nerve damage to the disabled workers."
 More than 30 workers were hospitalized and at least 4 have suffered lasting disabilities.
 The workers initiated a civil suit against the Army which was dismissed because the workers were limited to state workers’ compensation as their only relief.

 Underground storage fuel tanks

 EPA inspections found that from at least 2012 to 2013, Fort Wainwright failed to monitor underground storage tanks regularly, perform leak detection tests, and investigate suspected releases.
 The Army paid a penalty of nearly $158,700.

+Education

+The school district for dependents living on-post is the Fairbanks North Star Borough School District (FNSBSD).
+Residents on-post, for the elementary level level, are zoned to any of these: Arctic Light Elementary School, Hunter Elementary School, and Ladd Elementary School K-8 school.
+For middle school, residents may choose between Tanana Middle School or Ladd Elementary's grade 7-8 program.
+The zoned high school is Lathrop High School.

+Previously Ticasuk Brown Elementary School took students from Fort Wainwright.